 Kaiaua and Miranda feature some of the region’s most hypnotic wilderness and wildlife.
 Big skies and a laconic atmosphere invite a feeling of time having pressed pause in these tranquil towns.
 Slowing the pace in Kaiaua allows you to notice the large colonies of birds flying overhead, the quirky letterboxes all lined up along the shoreline, the community of campervans at Ray’s Rest and the languid view of the Coromandel Peninsula from across the wide mouth of the Firth of Thames.

-A soak at the Miranda Hot Pools, combined with a stay at the Miranda Holiday Park can further allow you to hit pause on a busy life, while a feed of fish and chips at the Kaiaua Fish and Chip Shop and an ice cream in a cone from the bright pink Kaiaua dairy make the most perfect ‘press pause’ meals.
+A stay at the Miranda Holiday Park and a soak in their hot pools can further allow you to hit pause on a busy life, while a feed of fish and chips at the Kaiaua Fish and Chip Shop and ice cream in a cone from the bright pink Kaiaua dairy make the most perfect ‘press pause’ meals.

 Adventure, Art and History